-Like most things in Spain, what the nation borrows from overseas is usually adjusted and transformed into something of their own, not to mention each region puts its personal stamp on it.
-The same goes with Halloween, which is clearly not an American affair here.
-It doesn’t have the pomp and hype as in the US, but rather a traditional feel which sets it apart from most European countries.
+Like most things in Spain, what the nation borrows from overseas is usually adjusted and transformed into something of its own, not to mention each region puts its personal stamp on it.
+The same goes for Halloween, which doesn’t have the pomp and hype as in the US, but rather a unique traditional feel that sets it apart from most European countries.

-Better known as El Dia de los Muertos (Day of the Dead or All Souls Day), Halloween in Spain is a three-day celebration that kicks off on October 31st with Dia de las Brujas (Day of the Witches), continues with Dia de Todos los Santos (All Saints Day) on November 1st, and culminates with Dia de los Muertos on November 2nd.
+Better known as El Dia de los Muertos (Day of the Dead or All Souls Day), Halloween in Spain is a three-day celebration that kicks off on October 31st with Dia de las Brujas (Day of the Witches), continues with Dia de Todos los Santos (All Saints Day) on November 1st, and culminates with Dia de los Muertos (Day of the Dead) on November 2nd.

 From Galicia to Andalusia, let’s have a look at how Halloween is celebrated throughout Spain: